Documentation

 Alerts you if your email address shows up in a data breach β€” so you know to change your password before someone uses it against you.

 ZeroPanic is designed with privacy at its core.
-We do not serve ads, we do not sell your data, and scan results from the Pentest Agent are never stored beyond your active session.
+We do not serve ads, we do not sell your data, and recon session results are never stored beyond your active session.
 Whatever you do here stays here.

 Section 2